fraser-dunlop/molecular-ast/README.md

       )
 ```

-Inference and unification can also be defined generically and dispatched to the atoms of a molecule.
+Inference and unification can also be defined generically and dispatched to the atoms of a molecule using Hypertypes generic inference and unification machinery.

 ```Haskell
 instance ( HasF Or g